What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 12. Select the most important decision and KPIs: following the previous step, you let the board make a decision on which decision should be supported first by a Business Intelligence dashboard or BI system.

-13. The board appoints a delegated principal: the board has a delegated principal represent itself operationally for that specific decision.
-Who is also the Product Owner BI.
+13. The board appoints a delegated principal: the board has a delegated principal represent itself operationally for that specific decision, who is also the BI Product Owner.

 18. Communicate the project to the organization: have the Product Owner communicate the project to the organization/department.
 Focus on those directly involved but don’t forget to keep key stakeholders in the loop.